-pinkpanthress asked: Would you tell us 3 books that you enjoyed this Year? :) (whether new or old)
+pinkpanthress said: Would you tell us 3 books that you enjoyed this Year? :) (whether new or old)

 Again, thank you so much for the question - hope you are rewarded with tons of likes and reblogs.